-Our next FREE Tobacco and Alcohol Seller Training to help retailers avoid illegal sales has been scheduled!
+Our next FREE Tobacco and Alcohol Seller Training is scheduled for November 29, 2018!

 - Increasing awareness of the importance of responsible sales of alcohol and tobacco products

 - The dangers of underage use of tobacco and alcohol

 - The effect of underage use on our community